rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Default layout

 Key-value pairs are contained in the body of the page by default.
-Keys, such as "Ticket ID", are displayed on the left and aligned right.
-Values, (such as "Summary") are displayed on the right and are aligned left.
+Keys such as "Ticket ID" display on the left and are right-aligned.
+Values (such as "Summary" display on the right and are left-aligned.

 To determine the indentation of key-value pairs, use two columns on the Helix grid for key values and four columns for data values.
 Space between the key and data values must align with the grid gutter between the second and third columns.